NickOsterfelt/SpotifyForest/README.md

 #### To run the frontend:
  - Create or ensure that you have a Spotify Account.
+ - In the frontend folder:
   - Install dependancies
   	- `npm i` (should take a long time)
   - Compile the project and start the frontend server
  	 - `npm start`
   - if you have not done so, setup and start the backend server
  	 - (instructions found below)

 ### User flow:
 1. User logs in through spotify portal.